adamreupert/fred2plot/README.md

 FRamework for Experimental Data to Plot (FRED2Plot)

 ## Description
-The framework for experimental data to plot (FRED2Plot), is designed to automatically process XRD, PDF, NMR, Raman, FT-IR & electrochemical Data and, if wanted, uploads them to [Kadi4mat](https://kadi.iam-cms.kit.edu/).
+The goal of the framework for experimental data to plot (FRED2Plot), is the automatical processing/ploting of XRD, PDF, NMR, Raman, FT-IR & electrochemical data inputs and, if wanted, uploading them to a [Kadi4mat](https://kadi.iam-cms.kit.edu/) instance.

 ## Project status
 This project is still in development!

 ## Visuals
-Examples of Plots created with my code snippets for my master thesis.
+Examples of plots created with code snippets for my master thesis.
 After fixing the UI those scripts will be integrated in the Fred2plot software.

 ![alt text](Github/NMR_example.svg "NMR example")
 <br>